Vanishing Point (1971 film): Television

 In the November 10, 2021, episode of Late Show with Stephen Colbert, Bruce Springsteen named Vanishing Point as his favorite action film.

 Video game and other references

 The video game Grid 2 (2013) features a trophy/achievement called Vanishing Point, with the description reading "You've won a race in a white Dodge Challenger but lived to tell the tale, unlike Kowalski."

 The video game Driver: San Francisco includes a Movie Challenge entitled “Vanishing Chance” which involves piloting a white 1970 Dodge Challenger.

+Jet Set Radio invokes similar themes of police evasion and rebellion as the movie.
+Of particular note is DJ Professor K, the game’s primary narrator and “captain” of the titular pirate radio station who is inspired by Super Soul.
+They are both passionate black pirate radio station managers who narrate the antics of their respective stories’ protagonists, whom they vocally support.

 Remake

 A remake of the film was created for Fox television, first airing in 1997, and also featuring a 1970 Dodge Challenger.
 The film stars Viggo Mortensen as Jimmy Kowalski (in this version, the character has a first name).
 Kowalski is rewritten as a suspected militia sympathizer from Idaho, and Jason Priestley as "The Voice", a white libertarian talk radio shock jock who replaces Super Soul.
 The sequence of events in the two films is vaguely similar, but the remake removed all of the original's mystical, existential elements, replacing them with a religious motivation for Kowalski's actions.
 Among many other changes, it also added a sequence in which two cops attempt to chase down the Challenger in a black 1968 Dodge Charger.